 “Thanks to Tom for his support on this project and his backing of Aurora Rise since its inception,” stated the Aurora Rise board.
 “We couldn’t have moved this forward without him.”

 Proceeds collected from this new plate would support other victims of crime in Colorado through the state’s Victim Compensation Fund.
 The proposal would add an extra $25 to the fund, per plate, per year.

-The plate needs at least 3,000 signatures from Colorado vehicle owners before it can be submitted to the Department of Revenue, Division of Motor Vehicles, for approval in order to move on to the State Legislature.
-To make your commitment, please go to www.aurorarise.org/werise.
+The plate needs at least 3,000 signatures from Colorado vehicle owners.
+Then it can be submitted to the Department of Revenue, Division of Motor Vehicles, for approval in order to move on to the State Legislature.
+As of June 27, 570 signatures had been collected at www.aurorarise.org/werise.

-Please note the license plate design has not been finalized.
-The final license plate design is to be completed upon the enactment of the Bill and after the Department of Revenue, Division of Motor Vehicles, designating a nonprofit.
+Please note that the license plate design has not been finalized.
+The final license plate design is to be completed upon the enactment of the Bill and after the Department of Revenue, Division of Motor Vehicles designates a nonprofit.

 For any questions about the plate, go to www.aurorarise.org/werise, www.aurorarise.org/werisefaq, or contact Aurora Rise directly at 303-524-5251, email@example.com, or firstname.lastname@example.org.

 “For nine years we’ve seen the generosity of Colorado and beyond in helping the victims of the Aurora Theater Shooting,” said the Aurora Rise board.
 “But many other victims of crime in Colorado are also trying to recover from the worst experiences of their lives.
 With this plate, we can rise together and help them.”